alexandrapurcarea/exercise-finder/README.md

  - [x] Handle if there was an unsuccessful slot match.
 - **Features**
  - [x] Allow for users to reprompt for a new exercise with already given specifications.
+ - [x] Show guiding images for body parts and equipment.
  - [ ] Create a to do list of exercises matching your specifications.
  - [ ] Allow user to repeat specific steps in an instruction.
  - [ ] Show images of exercise (currently unsupported by Alexa Conversations).